jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 Customize the tcp, http or https log format using log format variables.
 Only used if [`syslog-endpoint`](#syslog) is also configured.

+* `auth-log-format`: log format of all auth external frontends.
+Use `default` to configure default HTTP log format, defaults to not log.
 * `http-log-format`: log format of all HTTP proxies, defaults to HAProxy default HTTP log format.
 * `https-log-format`: log format of TCP proxy used to inspect SNI extention.
 Use `default` to configure default TCP log format, defaults to not log.
 * `tcp-log-format`: log format of TCP proxies, defaults to HAProxy default TCP log format.
 See also [TCP services configmap](#tcp-services-configmap) command-line option.